SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

 1. :man_raising_hand: The `-e` is short for `--editable` mode also called [developer mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
-Since we will continuously iterating on our package this is the preferred way to install our package, because that means that we do not have to run `pip install` everytime we make a change.
+Since we will continuously iterating on our package this is the preferred way to install our package, because that means that we do not have to run `pip install` every time we make a change.
 Essentially, in developer mode changes in the Python source code can immediately take place without requiring a new installation.

-## ❔ Exercises
+### ❔ Exercises

 After having installed cookiecutter (exercise 1 and 2), the remaining exercises are intended to be used on taking the simple CNN MNIST classifier from yesterdays exercise and force it into this structure.
 You are not required to fill out